-Diabetes in India has reached an endemic stage with about 62 million people suffering with this debilitating disease.
+Diabetes in India has reached an endemic stage with about 62 million people suffering from this debilitating disease.
 This often chronic and deadly disease is fast spreading its tentacles and is expected to affect over 100 million people in India by 2030.

 Types of Diabetes

 There are three types of diabetes: Type1, Type 2 and Gestational diabetes.
-Type 1 diabetes is prevalent in children and happens when the body does not produce required quantity insulin.
-Type 2 diabetes largely stems from unhealthy and sedentary lifestyle.
+Type 1 diabetes is prevalent in children and happens when the body does not produce the required quantity of insulin.
+Type 2 diabetes largely stems from an unhealthy and sedentary lifestyle.
 In Type 2 diabetes, the body is not able to utilize the produced insulin effectively.
 During pregnancy, some women without a previous history of diabetes develop a high blood glucose level.
 It is called gestational diabetes.

 The large section of diabetics is suffering from Type 2 diabetes that can be prevented or delayed with a healthy way of life.

 The common symptoms of diabetes are increased urination, weight loss, increased thirst, increased hunger, fatigue, headache, itchy skin, nausea and delayed healing of wounds.
 These symptoms may develop rapidly within weeks or months in type 1 diabetes while they usually develop much more slowly and may be subtle or absent in type 2 diabetes.

 Genetic coding, cultural and social setup and changing lifestyle are the major contributors to the widespread of diabetes in India.
 Indian genes make them 4 times more susceptible to diabetes as compared to Europeans.
 Moreover, A number of factors in combination make Indians highly susceptible to Diabetes.

 Indian diet is rich in carbohydrates and saturated fats, which leads to obesity and thus diabetes.
 The changing lifestyle of youngsters and an increase in the consumption of fast food is adding to the already grave problem.